-A House spending bill amendment would "penalize scores" of oil and natural gas producers who hold royalty-free leases negotiated in 1998 and 1999 by barring them from bidding on new Outer Continental Shelf (OCS) leases in 2007, said the president of the American Petroleum Institute (API) last Monday.
+A House spending bill amendment would “penalize scores” of oil and natural gas producers who hold royalty-free leases that were negotiated in 1998 and 1999 by barring them from bidding on new Outer Continental Shelf (OCS) leases in 2007, said the president of the American Petroleum Institute (API) Monday.

-"Virtually every company, large and small, engaged in the Gulf of Mexico OCS would be barred from participating in lease sales in 2007," API President Red Cavaney said in a letter to Democratic Reps.
-Edward Markey of Massachusetts and Maurice Hinchey of New York, who sponsored the amendment that was included in the fiscal year 2007 Interior, Environment and Related Agencies appropriations bill passed by the House in late May (see NGI, May 22).
-The measure bars leaseholders that aren't paying royalties on existing production in the Gulf of Mexico from bidding on future leases.
+“Virtually every company, large and small, engaged in the Gulf of Mexico OCS would be barred from participating in lease sales in 2007,” API President Red Cavaney said in a letter to Democratic Reps.
+Edward Markey of Massachusetts and Maurice Hinchey of New York, who sponsored the amendment that was included in the fiscal year 2007 Interior, Environment and Related Agencies appropriations bill passed by the House in late May (see Daily GPI, May 22).
+The measure bars leaseholders that aren’t paying royalties on any of their existing production in the Gulf of Mexico from bidding on future leases.

 Markey and Hinchey said their measure targets the approximately 56 producers who hold 576 active leases on which royalties are not being paid.
 Cavaney countered that these producers “are the core of this country’s deepwater experience and expertise and have continually and reliably brought U.S. oil and gas to American customers.”